AntidoteDB/antidote/TESTING.md

 EUnit is used for unit testing.
 Unit tests reside in the module they are testing and test the module in isolation.
-The basic test skeleton should be encapsulated in an TEST block.
+The basic test skeleton should be encapsulated in a TEST block.

 ```